 - Exercise and Other Anxiety Reduction Strategies - First and foremost, anxiety is still anxiety, and that means that effective anxiety reduction strategies can help control the way you feel.
 Exercise is the easiest one to integrate into your life right now.
 There is a lot of evidence that exercise is as powerful as most anxiety medications for controlling anxiety symptoms.

-- Starting Over – If the trust is gone, talk to your partner about starting over completely and dating as though you'd never been together.
-Trust is about building a foundation, and needs to be grown from the ground up.
+- Starting Over - If the trust is gone, talk to your partner about starting over completely and dating as though you'd never been together.
+Trust is about building a foundation and needs to be grown from the ground up.
 You need to stick with it though.
 If after a few weeks things are getting better, it's still too soon to say the trust is back.
 You don't want to fall back into old habits.

 - Exchanging Needs - Have a conversation with your partner about each other's needs.
 Write them down as well to make sure you both know what they are.
 Then, do your best to do everything your partner wants, provided it doesn't hurt your morals.
 Don't expect them to do any of your list – just give them what they've asked for and be the best partner you can be.
 Often you'll find they'll be motivated to improve themselves as well.
 If they're not after a month or so, chances are they may not want to.

-- Staying Mentally Busy – Being busy in relationships can be difficult, but something that is known to improve the mood of the relationship is to stay mentally busy.
+- Staying Mentally Busy - Being busy in relationships can be difficult, but something that is known to improve the mood of the relationship is to stay mentally busy.
 Often you'll find that your mind is your enemy in relationships, as you imagine fighting with your partner.
-So keep your mind off your relationship as much as possible by doing outdoors activities, watching TV, going on dates, and so on.
+So keep your mind off your relationship as much as possible by doing outdoor activities, watching TV, going on dates, and so on.
 This decreases the way your mind can wander into negative emotions.

-- Be Physically Affectionate – Touching and holding, even when you're mad at the other person, is very calming.
+- Be Physically Affectionate - Touching and holding, even when you're mad at the other person, is very calming.
 It's one of the reasons that successful couples often hug after a long and hard day.
-Try to be more physically affectionate for a while, even when you're mad at them, so that it sends that relaxing reminder that you and your partner aren't going anywhere.
+Try to be more physically affectionate for a while, even when you're mad at them so that it sends that relaxing reminder that you and your partner aren't going anywhere.

-These are both relationship tips and anxiety tips, because in some ways they're very similar.
+These are both relationship tips and anxiety tips because in some ways they're very similar.

-However, you want to also address your anxiety like it is its own separate condition, because in some ways it is.
+However, you want to also address your anxiety like it is its own separate condition because in some ways it is.
 Even when has to do with your relationship, anxiety is still anxiety, and so it's important that you figure out how to control it and improve your quality of life.